Rebel News: Coverage of Unite the Right Rally

-Freelancers Barbara Kay and John Robson also quit the Rebel, and the company was denounced by Conservative MP Michael Chong, Chris Alexander, Peter Kent, Lisa Raitt, and former interim leader Rona Ambrose had previously disavowed the site.
+Freelancers Barbara Kay and John Robson also quit the Rebel, and the company was denounced by Conservative MPs Michael Chong, Chris Alexander, Peter Kent, and Lisa Raitt.
+Former interim leader Rona Ambrose had previously disavowed the site.

 Brian Jean, Jason Kenney, and Doug Schweitzer of the United Conservative Party of Alberta expressed dissatisfaction with the Rebel's editorial direction over the preceding months and said they would not grant interviews to the company.
 Jean dropped his boycott of the Rebel in August 2022 and agreed to an interview about his leadership campaign for the United Conservative Party.

 Gavin McInnes left the Rebel at the end of August 2017.
 Levant wrote "We tried to keep him, but he was lured away by a major competitor that we just couldn't outbid" in an email to the independent news site Canadaland.
 In February 2019, after suing the Southern Poverty Law Center for allegedly damaging his reputation and career prospect by characterizing the Proud Boys as a hate group, McInnes announced that he had once again been hired by the media group.

 British contributor Caolan Robertson no longer works for the Rebel.
 Robertson claims he was fired for "knowing too much" about the Rebel's finances, claiming the company dishonestly solicited donations for projects that were already funded and concealing how that money was spent.
 He also claimed that Southern was fired for refusing to tape a fundraising appeal for the Rebel's Israel trip after fundraising targets had already been met.
 Robertson also played audio of Levant offering him thousands of dollars of what Levant himself called "hush money."
 Levant denies these allegations and says he will present evidence opposing this in court, claiming that he was being "blackmailed" by Robertson and his partner.
 Levant has since briefly talked about The Rebel's finances in his online show and released a summary on The Rebel's website.
 It was reported that the settlement was negotiated by Kory Teneycke, who was formerly director of communication for Canadian Prime Minister Stephen Harper.